 Existing incidents are not referenced nor should there be any attempt made to de-duplicate incidents.
 Each time an observation is made, however frequent, it should be recorded as a separate entry.
 Categorization, such as product area, can be added to the incident.

-5. For problems deemed to require resolution, create a bug or feature request in the product development backlog, including a specific and actionable request for the development team.
-The bug report should include priority relative to other work, completion criteria, success metrics, and any other information to meet your organization’s definition of “ready for development”.
+Include a specific and actionable request for the development team.
+The bug report should also include priority relative to other work, completion criteria, success metrics, and any other information to meet your organization’s definition of “ready for development”.
 Any problems not intended to be resolved in the short term should not lead to a bug report.

 With the process outlined above, both development and business teams understand the importance of the bugs identified and will ensure that their priority, relative to other work, is maintained.
 As the development team works through their backlog, the focus will be on the value your customers need, new features, and higher quality.